Stanisław Trzeciak: Early life

-On May 2, 1923, he was awarded the Officer's Cross of the Polonia Restituta.

-In the 1930s, he received the German Order from German Chancellor Adolf Hitler for his exceptionally humane attitude towards German prisoners of war during World War I.
+On May 2, 1923, Trzeciak was awarded the Officer's Cross of the Polonia Restituta.
+In the 1930s, he received the Order of the German Eagle from German Chancellor Adolf Hitler for his exceptionally humane attitude towards German prisoners of war during World War I.

-He is considered the leading theoretician of antisemitic action in Poland.
+Trzeciak is considered the leading theoretician of antisemitic action in Poland.

 World War II

-In October 1939, he was a founding member of the pro-German, anti-Soviet, and antisemitic National Radical Organization.
-After the Easter pogrom, however, he broke contact with the organization.
+In October 1939, Trzeciak was a founding member of the pro-German, anti-Soviet, and antisemitic National Radical Organization.
+After the Easter pogrom, however, he decided to form a more moderate faction.
 During the German occupation of Poland in World War II, he maintained friendly relations with the Germans, which he used to help his friends.
 Thanks to his friendly relations with the Germans, he managed to save colonel Ignacy Oziewicz from the camp in Kulautuva, Lithuania.
 His antisemitic articles were published by occupying forces and quotations from his books were placed on Nazi posters.

+According to the reports by the Home Army, Trzeciak was a collaborator with the Gestapo.
+On 22 March 1941, he denounced Tadeusz Puder, a priest of Jewish origin.
+As a result of denunciation, Puder was arrested on charges of not carrying an armband, which, according to German decrees, should be worn by all Jews.
+On September 1, 1941, he was sentenced to one year and eight months in prison.

-During the Warsaw Uprising, he tried to shelter a number of refugees in his church.
-Shortly afterward, he was shot and killed by a German soldier on 8 August.
+During the Warsaw Uprising, Trzeciak tried to shelter a number of refugees in his church.
+Shortly after, he and several others were shot by German soldiers on 8 August.